kashishkap00r/kashish-kapoor/content/posts/lessons-from-art-of-living-happiness-program.md

-"---
+---
-title: ""From Stress to Serenity: What I Learned from the Art of Living 4-day Course""
+title: "From Stress to Serenity: What I Learned from the Art of Living 4-day Course"
 date: 2023-04-12T10:53:01
-slug: ""lessons-from-art-of-living-happiness-program""
+slug: "lessons-from-art-of-living-happiness-program"
 draft: false
 ---